Exquisite Corpse

 Concrete Poetry

-Concretepattern, or shape poetry is an arrangement of linguistic elements in which the typographical effect is more important in conveying meaning than verbal significance.
+Concrete, pattern, or shape poetry is an arrangement of linguistic elements in which the typographical effect is more important in conveying meaning than verbal significance.
 It is sometimes referred to as visual poetry, a term that has now developed a distinct meaning of its own.
 As such, concrete poetry relates more to the visual than to the verbal arts and there is a considerable overlap in the kind of product to which it refers.
 Historically, however, concrete poetry has developed from a long tradition of shaped poems in which the words are arranged in such a way as to depict their subject.
 Despite such blurring of artistic boundaries, concrete poetry can be viewed as taking its place in a predominantly visual tradition stretching over more than two millennia that seeks to draw attention to the word in the space of the page, and to the spaces between words, as an aid to emphasising their significance.

-Written by Simmias of Rhodes around/before 300 BC.
+"Wings" 1640 Reprint Written by Simmias of Rhodes around/before 300 BC. |

 Headline Poetry